krisanalfa/bono-blade/README.md

     '\\KrisanAlfa\\Blade\\Provider\\BladeProvider'
 ),

-// This section is not required, but if you want customize the config, here's a base config 'bono.blade' => array(
-    'templates.path' => array('pathToTemplatesPath'), // Default is array('../templates')
-    'cache.path' => 'pathToCachePath',                // Default is '../cache'
-    'layout' => 'customLayoutName',                   // Default is 'layout' ),

 // Bono Themeing
 'bono.theme' => array(
     'class' => '\\KrisanAlfa\\Theme\\BladeTheme', // You can use another theme that extends from bono